 Can something as different as dental health and depression be connected?
-They are more related than you may think.
+According to dr Ruth Tan Lim, a licensed homeopath with the Arizona Homeopathic Integrated Medical Association (AHIMA), dental health and depression are more related than you may think.

 Dental health is an integral part of our well-being.
 When something goes wrong with our teeth and gums, it could become a cause of a psychological problem.
 Meanwhile, depression and anxiety could cause a person to neglect oral hygiene and face dental health issues.

 Can you fight depression with proper dental care?
 While it’s not the only weapon, oral hygiene can do more than you think.

 If you focus on caring for your mental and oral health, you can achieve excellent results maintaining a high quality of life.